 Enrichment After-School Programs Descriptions

-American Sign Language (ASL): This will be a mixed ability club.
-Beginner students will learn the basics of American Sign Language including finger-spelling, numbers, classifications and early conversational skills.
+American Sign Language (ASL): This will be a mixed ability club, beginning students will learn the basics of American Sign Language including finger-spelling, numbers, classifications and early conversational skills.
 For advanced students (those who have taken the class before) we will review some of what we did last year but pick up from where we left off.
 The class will also explore some of the deaf culture.
-Due to remote sessions, students need to have cameras on and be prepared to interact with each other.
+Due to Remote sessions, students need to have cameras on and be prepared to interact with each other.
 Open to students in grades 5-12.
 Meets remotely on Tuesdays.

 The instrument days are as follows:

 Cheerleading: Using MA sports COVID-19 guidelines, students will learn and practice sideline cheers, jumps, motions, tumbling, conditioning and dance.
-This can begin virtually and then be in-person (outside).
-Stunting will probably not be done at this time due to regulations/higher risk.
+This can begin virtually and then by in-person (outside).
+Stunting will probably not be done at this time due to regulations/ higher risk.
 Cheerleading is open to students in grades 5-12.
 Meets on Wednesdays.

 Chess Club: The Chess Club is open to anybody who wants to learn, practice, or play chess.
 All skill levels (including beginners) are welcome.
 This club is open to students in grades 5-12.
 Meets remotely on Fridays.

 Chorus: We are pleased to have Ms. Bastos back this year as our Chorus teacher.
-Chorus will meet remotely on Mondays from 3:30-4:30 PM and Thursdays from 4:30-5:30 PM.
+Chorus will meet on Mondays from 3:30-4:30 PM and Thursdays from 4:30-5:30 PM.
 Chorus will be a mix of all grades and with enough numbers, grade level sections may be formed.
 Chorus is open to students in grades 5-12.
+This program meets remotely.

 Dungeons and Dragons Club: Dungeons and Dragons is a game where YOU get to choose what happens in this epic adventure!
-Create a character with its own unique stats and personality, then join your friends in battle as you fight monsters such as Goblins, Orcs, and of course a mighty Dragon!
+Create a character with it's own unique stats and personality, then join your friends into battle as you fight monsters such as Goblins, Orcs, and of course a mighty Dragon!
 This club is open to students in grades 9-12.
 Meets remotely on Wednesdays.

-Global Karate Academy (GKA) – Grades 7-12 Intermediate/Advanced Live/In-person and Remote: Prerequisite – World Tang Soo Do Association Members only.
+Global Karate Academy (GKA) – Grades 7-12 Intermediate/Advanced: Prerequisite – World Tang Soo Do Association Members only.
 Orange/Green belt and above, or upon teacher recommendation.
 This program continues the full ranking program towards Black Belt from WTSDA.
 For more information, see above Beginners course description.
-Meets on Wednesdays in-person, outside the GLCPS parking lot, from 3:30-4:30 PM.
-Parents must drop off and pick up their student.
-Meets on Fridays remotely from 3:30-4:30 PM.
+Meets remotely on Tuesdays, 4:30-5:30 PM, and on Wednesdays, 3:30-4:30 PM.

 Photography: We will be exploring different photography techniques, portrait, landscape, and still photography as well as trick photography.
 We will be discussing DSLR cameras in the manual setting.
 We will also be working on several projects for the school this year.
-As the club will be meeting remotely, students will need to have access to their own camera, phone cameras are acceptable.
+As the club will be meeting remotely students will need to have access to their own camera, phone camera's will be acceptable.
 This club is open to students in grades 7-12.
 Meets remotely on Thursdays.